blumenthaler/node-js-intro-to-postgresql/README.md

 ## How Does PostgreSQL Compare to SQLite?

 That then is how we'd define PostgreSQL on the global level among the whole universe of database solutions.
 But how does it compare with the SQLite?
 Here the comparison is a bit more detailed.
-Both are relational databases, and both follow the SQL standard, and that makes designing data structures within them and querything them a similar sort of experience, but beyond that a number of significant differences exist.
+Both are relational databases, and both follow the SQL standard, and that makes designing data structures within them and querying them a similar sort of experience, but beyond that a number of significant differences exist.

 Probably the most striking difference between them, is that SQLite is a file-based database.
 When you query SQLite, it manipulates and fetches data by making direct calls to a file holding the data.
 That file, essentially, *is* the SQLite database.
 Postgres works very differently: it fetches data through an interface of ports and sockets that connect to a database server that must be installed in the environment in which the application is running.